datariker/datariker/README.md

       <p>🍭 I like roleplaying, AUs, fanfiction, fanart, drawing, cosplaying, and all the classic fandom-y things.</p>
       <p>💟 Multishipper, pro(fessional)shiper, darkshipper, comshipper, plus anything else.</p>
       <p>❓ No DNI list.
 I do not judge people based on one (or a few) characteristics that they have.
 If we end up not getting along, then so be it.
 I'd rather have tried then not tried.</p>
       <p>🇨🇭 Diagnosed with depression and anixtey.
-I suspect that I have OCD and I am on the autism spectrum. (yesiknowthisistheswitzerlandflag ijustwantedthewhiteonredhealthsymbol)</p>
+I have had extensive emotional trauma so I have a very hard time interacting/socializing and I may come off as rude or standoffish even though I don't mean it <3 I sometimes have evident personality changes but I don't think it's anything relating to DID, OSDD, or any other similar disorder.</p>
       <p>☘️ This profile is always subject to updates.</p>
       <p>❤️‍🩹 I work in healthcare. </p>
       <p>Thank you for reading.</p>